 - Go to the Developer tab > Macros.

-- Then in the Shortcut key: press Shift+R.
+- In the Shortcut key: box, press Ctrl + Shift + R.

-- After pressing OK we can see that the data stored in the range of cell B5:G9 is now sorted according to their Age.
+The data stored in the range B5:G9 is now sorted according to Age.

-How to Insert Macro Buttons into Excel Ribbon
+How to Insert Macro Buttons into the Excel Ribbon

-1. Add Macro Button to Quick Access Toolbar
+Example 1 – Add a Macro Button to the Quick Access Toolbar

 - Right-click on the ribbon menu and select “Customize Quick Access Toolbar” or click on the small drop-down arrow to the right of the Quick Access Toolbar and select “More Commands.“

-- It will open the Excel Options Then go to the Quick Access Toolbar menu, select Macros from Popular Commands and click on the Add.
+- From the Quick Access Toolbar menu, select Macros from Popular Commands.

-You can add a dedicated macro button to the Excel ribbon custom tab and then run the macro directly from there.
+We can add a dedicated macro button to an Excel ribbon custom tab and run the macro directly from there.

-- For this, first, you need to right-click on the ribbon menu and from there, click on Customize the Ribbon.
+- Right-click on the ribbon menu and select Customize the Ribbon.

-- Then from the Choose commands from the drop-down menu, select Macros.
+- From the Choose commands from drop-down menu, select Macros.

-- After this, you will notice that there is a new tab in the ribbon and upon switching to it we can see that there is the SortData macro button within another Group.
+There is a new tab in the ribbon, containing the SortData macro button within another Group.

-- Pressing the SortData button will trigger the macro and we will see that the dataset in the range of B5:G9 is now sorted based on the Age column.
+Pressing the SortData button will trigger the macro, and the dataset in the range B5:G9 will be sorted based on the Age column.

 Things to Remember